PyNoki/NewWorld-Auto-Fisher/README.md

 - Position yourself so that you're not too deep in the water, and that you can still open your inventory
 - Make sure your cast will land in the water with the bare minimum cast
 - Make sure your crosshair is in a good position

-# Features

-- Auto repair
-- Bait support
-- Anti detection (still a work in progress) but using random times and click positions